Blotch3D/Blotch3D/README.md

 threads regardless, but can't ever deadlock and has less overhead otherwise.

-To support multiple platforms, MonoGame cannot support multiple 3D windows.
+MonoGame does not support multiple 3D windows because that isn't conducive on certain platforms.
 On Microsoft Windows (and possibly certain other platforms) you *can* create them, but they don't work correctly and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
 (On Microsoft Windows, you can use the WinForms BlWindow3D.Form object for that.)

-To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order.
-The easiest way to do that would be to overlay the 3D window on an existing child window by getting the current attributes of that child window, whenever it changes.
+To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order so that it is overlaid at the right screen location.
+The easiest way to do that would be to overlay the 3D window on an existing child window by getting the current attributes of that child window, whenever they change.
 On Microsoft Windows, the window's Form object (BlWindow3D.Form) may be of help in this.
 There may also be a way to specify that an existing window be used as the 3D window, but it probably isn't portable.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 You can check the